Nutrition Changes Your IQ

 Children are generally not encouraged to be inquisitive, or taught how to study and learn.
 The human brain is extremely plastic and IQ can even change in adults.
 Over a lifetime, deficiencies in a few basic nutrients can make the difference between being well above average in intelligence through to being unable to function normally in modern society and having to live and work in sheltered conditions.

-The most important mineral for mental health and the ability to learn, solve problems, navigate and memory and recall is iodine.
-(8, 9) Good iodine sufficiency is correlated with intelligence, and iodine deficiency can cause a loss of 15 IQ points in an adult and 13 points in a child.
+The most important mineral for mental health and the ability to learn, solve problems, navigate, remember and recall is iodine.
+(8, 9) Genuine iodine sufficiency is correlated with intelligence, and iodine deficiency can cause a loss of 15 IQ points in an adult and 13 points in a child.
 Iodine sufficiency is essential during pregnancy and breastfeeding.

 Zinc sufficiency is another essential for good mental function.
 Children's IQ, intellectual development and personality features significantly improve with zinc sufficiency.
 (6)